This article and recipe were first published in the Oz Fitness Journal C.2001

 The healing properties of tomatoes lie within the antioxidant lycopene, an active carotenoid that protects against the oxidants that lie close to the cell membranes.
 Lycopene provides the colour red in tomatoes; pink in guava, grapefruit and watermelon; and orange in apricots.

 Studies demonstrate that the influence of lycopene in the diet – especially in men – has been strongly associated with a decreased risk of cancer of the gastrointestinal tract, prostate and of the upper digestive tract.

 Lycopene assists in the regulation of male hormone status and carcinogen metabolism, modulation of the immune system and enables new blood vessels to form as cancer invades cells.
 Lycopene is a thermodynamically stable substance which means it can sustain heat.

 Cartenoids are lipophilic – they have an affinity with fat – and the healing properties are accentuated when they have been enhanced by mild thermal processing.

-The most beneficial recipes include gently cooked tomatoes which are then drizzled with olive oil thus enhancing the lipophilic properties of the cartenoid.
-Synthetic extracts of lycopene are now available, however wouldn’t it be so much more delicious to source and enjoy the natural alternative?
+The most beneficial recipes include gently cooked tomatoes which are then drizzled with olive oil thus enhancing the lipophilic properties of the carotenoid.
+Synthetic extracts of lycopene are now available, however, wouldn’t it be so much more delicious to source and enjoy the natural alternative?